-Where am I even going to put this wedding album?! On my bookshelf? On my desk?! Coffee table?! I don’t even have a coffee table!

 Ok, I have a couple of options for you:

 -Put it on your registry.
-(I talked about Zola registry last week, and I know they have options for albums.)
+(I’ve talked about Zola registry before, and I know they have options for albums.)
 If you know ahead of time that you’ll want a wedding album, request it as a wedding gift.
 Since it’s a higher price range, a couple of guest can group up or send you a cash fund.

 -Ask for payment options from your photographer.